Trentonom0r3/SoundBuddy-Studio/README.md

 ## 📋 Changelog 📋

 ### 1.0.0b: Update for MacOS and Linux compatibility (Hopefully)
+- **Auto Install Dependencies** install dependencies in the backround upon first extension start.
+  - This process may take a few minutes.

 ### 1.0.0a: Initial Release
 - **Audio Isolation** via Standard htdemucs, with optional advanced parameters.